jgottula/WinBtrfs/README.txt

 Run WinBtrfsCLI.exe without any options to see usage information.
 Essentially, run the command in this manner:

-WinBtrfsCLI.exe [options] <mount point> <device>
+WinBtrfsCLI.exe [options] <mount point> <device(s)>

 where <device> is either the path to an image file, or a physical partition in the format \\.\HarddiskAPartitionB, where A is the hard drive (numbered from zero) and B is the partition within that drive (numbered from one); and where <mount point> is either a drive letter (e.g. "C:") or an empty directory on an NTFS drive.
 To figure out what the physical disk and partition numbers are for your system, open the Disk Management console in Windows and take a look at how the disks and their partitions are numbered; use these numbers when invoking WinBtrfsCLI.
-For Linux users, it may be helpful to know that /dev/sda1 is equivalent to \\.\Harddisk0Partition1; /dev/sdb2 is equivalent to \\.\Harddisk1Partition2; and so forth.
+For Linux users, it may be helpful to know that /dev/sda1 is equivalent to \\.\Harddisk0Partition1; /dev/sdb2 is equivalent to \\.\Harddisk1Partition2; and so forth (disks are indexed from zero, and partitions are indexed from one).
 For multi-drive volumes, you may specify multiple devices, one after the other.
 These steps will become much easier in the future, once a GUI is implemented.

 [07] What does the project roadmap look like?